bluesillybeard/Pinc/readme.md

 # Pinc
 Pinc is a cross platform windowing / rendering library written in Zig.

-## Pinc design goals
+## Pincs goals
 - Lightweight - minimal dependencies (within reason)
-    - fundamental libraries (Xlib for example) are fair game
+    - fundamental libraries are fair game (Xlib, libGL, Kernel32, etc)
-        - Technically Xlib is not a fundamental library but it's basically a fundamental library at this point
     - Any non-system libraries are statically linked (ex: SPIRV-cross)
 - Language agnostic - The external API is entirely in C, which makes binding to other languages relatively simple
     - Specifically, the header is written in C99 as described in the [GNU C manual](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html)